 Actions must be taken as soon as possible to eliminate them according to priorities from most important to least important.
 During the discussion, a hierarchy of occurring causes can be defined, which is defined as:

 - based on the views of the diagramming engineers,

 - by assigning each potential cause a probability of occurrence.

-Thanks to this, it is possible to determine the critical causes that have the strongest impact on the result, the removal of which can begin the process of introducing corrective actions - for events that happened and preventive - for potential threats.
+This makes it possible to identify the critical causes that have the strongest impact on the result.
+Removing the root causes found can initiate the process of implementing corrective actions for potential threats.